September 22, 2004

 These kind of days are a nice trade off for all the sleep deprived nights (years), being cooped up indoors with 3 preschoolers, diaper changes, sibling squabbles and all the other less than pleasant aspects of my job.

-Our hike today was a great example of homeschooling at it's best.
+Our hike today was a great example of homeschooling at its best.
 The kids explored science, geography and were physically active.
-Not to mention the enjoyable conversation we had while hiking & picnicking which including the above "subjects" but also just general life stuff.
+Not to mention the enjoyable conversation we had while hiking & picnicking which included the above "subjects" but also just general life stuff.
 Sometime later I will expound more on our homeschool philosophy but very briefly it's not school at home.
-It's learning together through play, conversations, reading, exploring etc..
+It's learning together through play, conversations, reading, exploring etc.

 Needless to say I'm very excited about it and I'm looking forward to spending these growing years with my children.